- GW Home

 MSN Program - Online

-For professionals holding a Bachelor’s degree who wish to further expand their skills within the field of nursing, the GW School of Nursing offers six Masters of Science in Nursing (MSN) degrees:
+For professionals holding a Bachelor’s degree who wish to further expand their skills within the field of nursing, the GW School of Nursing offers the following specialties within the Master of Science in Nursing (MSN) degree:

 - Adult-Gerontology Primary Care Nurse Practitioner